andrewleachtx/vbd/README.md

 - CMake
 - C++17
 - CUDA 11.8
-- nlohmann-json
+- nlohmann-json (reading scene data json in cpp)
-- meshio
+- meshio (reading .obj & .vtk)
-- tetgen
+- tetgen (for tetrahedralization)
--
+- networkx (for greedy graph coloring)

 I use vcpkg, but you can link packages however works for you - while in the project source directory, run